Gonzalomarcylabschool/Fall-23-Sequoyah/Mod-5/week-1/5-0-0-encapsulation-factories-closuer/README.md

 ## Intro to Mod 5: Object-Oriented Programming (OOP) — 5 minutes

-Object-Oriented Programming is a style of programming (a "paradigm") that uses **objects to manage state (data) and behavior** in an application.
+Object-Oriented Programming(OOP) is a style of programming (a "paradigm") that uses **objects to manage state (data) and behavior** in an application.
 While OOP does let us do some new things, more than anything, it helps us write better, more organized code.

-It can be defined by its 4 pillars:
+OOP can be defined by its 4 pillars:
 * **Encapsulation** - every object should control its own state
 * **Abstraction** - hiding complexity through functions and prototypes
 * **Inheritance** - sharing behavior between objects